River Nore

 Starting in the Devil's Bit Mountain, County Tipperary, the river flows generally southeast, and then south, before its confluence with the River Barrow at Ringwood, and the Barrow railway bridge at Drumdowney, County Kilkenny, which empties into the Celtic Sea at Waterford Harbour, Waterford.

 The long term average flow rate of the River Nore is 42.9 cubic metres per second (m3/s) The river is home to the only known extant population of the critically endangered Nore freshwater pearl mussel, and much of its length is listed as a Special Area of Conservation.

 Name

+Nore is an anglicisation of the river's Old Irish name An Eoir; the modern Irish name is An Fheoir.
+As such, the name is believed to be derived, etymologically, from Old Irish feórann: "green bank or shoreland."
+Modern Irish feora means "green bank, edge or shore of sea, lake or river".
+In regard to "An Fheoir, the Nore (g. -e, al. An Eoir); al. Feor, cf. feora", Dinneen's Dictionary (1927) states: "Feoir g. -e, and Feorach, f. border, brim, edge; a stream or rivulet.”